Mrityunjay1198/AR_WebSite_NodeJS/README.md

 # Node.js & Passport Login

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a user login and registration Web App and user can save the data of company,branches,clients,brands,products.
+A dashboard is also included for overall detailed view. using Node.js, Express, Passport, Mongoose, EJS and some other packages.

 ### Version: 2.0.0